visgl/deck.gl/docs/developer-guide/loading-data.md

 - Geometries from a binary tile, e.g. `MVTLayer`, `TerrainLayer`, and `Tile3DLayer`
 - Geometries from a standard 3D format, e.g. `scenegraph` in `ScenegraphLayer`, and `mesh` in `SimpleMeshLayer`

-deck.gl core has built-in support for JSON and image formats.
-Specific layer implementations may include the loaders targeting their own use cases.
-It is also easy to tweak the default parser behavior or add support for additional formats.
+deck.gl core always includes loaders for JSON and standard image formats (e.g, png, jpeg, svg).
+Certain layers include additional loaders supporting their own use cases.
+It is easy for applications to provide options to configure the behavior of the default loaders or to add loaders to support for additional formats.

 ## Customize Data Loading Behavior